 Telehealth & Telemedicine: Meeting Health Care Demand Through the Aid of Technology

 Telehealth and telemedicine provide unique options for meeting healthcare demands.
 It’s paving the way for a new era in healthcare worldwide – enhancing quality, expanding access, and lowering prices.
-Digital health tools, with their rapid rise, offer the most provocative approach to tackle the rising healthcare crisis across the globe.
+Digital health tools, with their rapid rise, offer the most provocative approach to tackling the rising healthcare crisis across the globe.
 Additionally, it extends quality healthcare to remote regions of the planet which are still largely deprived of such services.